agpavlik/React-Notes/README.md

 ![](18.png)
 ![](19.png)
 ![](20.png)
+`Reconciliation` is basically deciding exactly which DOM elements need to be inserted, deleted or updated in order to reflect the latest state changes.
+So the result of the reconciliation process is gonna be a list of DOM operations that are necessary to update the current DOM with a new state.
+Reconciliation is processed by a reconciler and we can say that the reconciler really is the engine of React.
+It's like the heart of React.
+The current reconciler in React is called `Fiber`.
+Fiber takes the entire React element tree (the virtual DOM), and based on it builds another tree which is the Fiber tree.
+The Fiber tree is a special internal tree where for each component instance and DOM element in the app, there is one so-called Fiber.
+What's special about this tree is that unlike React elements in the virtual DOM, Fibers are not recreated on every render.
+So, the Fiber tree is never destroyed.
+Instead, it's a mutable data structure and once it has been created during the initial render, it's simply mutated over and over again in future reconciliation steps.
+And this makes Fibers the perfect place for keeping track of things like the current component state, props, side effects, list of used hooks and more.
 ![](21.png)
 `Virtual DOM` : Tree of all React elements created from all instances in the component tree.
 ![](22.png)